bintangphylosophie/Improving-Employee-Retention-by-Predicting-Employee-Attrition-Using-Machine-Learning/README.md

 <br>

-**Tuning:** Hyperparameter tuning was performed only on the 1 best algorithms (those with the highestROC AUC).
+**Tuning:** Hyperparameter tuning was performed only on the 1 best algorithms (those with the highest ROC AUC score).

 ## 2. **Model Training and Evaluation**: 🏋️‍♀️🎯<br>